tjelvar-olsson/tjelvar-olsson.github.io/_drafts/packaging-data-and-metadata-using-dtool.md

 Getting a research group together and discussing these can lead to a more coherent strategy for managing data.
-However, the fourth principle presents a challenge in that there is not a perfect solution for packaging metadata with data.
+However, the fourth principle presents a challenge in that currently there is no perfect solution for associating metadata with data.

 *What is metadata anyway?*

 Metadata is data about data.
-Take, for example, an experiment comparing the expression profiles of different tissues in the plant *Arabidopisis thaliana*.
+Take, for example, an experiment comparing the expression profiles of different tissues in mouse.
-In this example the species, *A. thaliana*, is a key piece of metadata that needs to be recorded and associated with the data.
+In this example the species, *Mus musculus*, is a key piece of metadata that needs to be recorded and associated with the data.
-Another key piece of metadata to make sense of the data in this example is the tissue.
+Another key piece of metadata to make sense of the data, in this example, is the tissue.
 In other words one would need to record the tissue associated each expression profile.
 These types of metadata are called descriptive metadata.
 Without these descriptive metadata it would be impossible to draw any conclusions from the